NCBTMB Approved Massage Continuing Education

 - Once you’ve completed each section, complete the COURSE EVALUATION to move ahead to the EXAM QUESTIONS.

-- Once you’ve passed the exam with a 70%, you may print, download and/or save your certificate.
+- Once you’ve passed the exam with a 70%, you should download and save your certificate.

-- It is the student’s responsibility to save your certificate for 5 years which is required by state regulations.
+- It is your responsibility to download and save your certificate for 5 years which is required by state regulations.

 - Once you’ve completed the course, return to MY ACCOUNT to take your next course.